akhst7/An-immunophenotype-coupled_transcriptomic_atlas_of-human_hematopoietic_progenitors/Preparation for Data Preprocessing of the CITE-Seq Transcriptome.md

 Interoperability with AnnData, 10x datasets, R sparse matrices, and GRanges Additionally, BPCells exposes its optimized data processing infrastructure for use in scaling 3rd party single cell tools (e.g. Seurat)
 ```
 A Seurat web site has a tutorial showing how to deploy a BPCell matrix in their workflow (https://satijalab.org/seurat/articles/seurat5_bpcells_interaction_vignette).
-Basically, BPCells
+Basically, BPCells allows to leave the large portion of data in the disk with **bitpacking compression**  rather than importing it to the RAM, thereby saving a memory space.
+Bitpacking compression is written C++, which makes the computational process much faster.   ```BPCells``` is not compatible with a Bioconductor SingleCellExperiment platform, however there is a sister packages, ```BPCellsArray``` which works for the SingleCellExperiment objects.
+A following section describes how to utilize ```BPCells``` for the Seurat objects.

+## Implementing BPCells in Seurat
+For a multiple samples, the easiest way to incorporate BPCells matrix is to generate individual Surate objs with BPCell count matrix and merge them later.
+In this example, there are 4 samples (there are total of  and